dominichackett/homeschooler/README.md

 I was inspired to create Home Schooler to assist my son, who is currently in Form 1 in high school.
 Wanting to develop a tool that could provide personalized and engaging learning experiences, I designed Home Schooler to cater to his educational needs and to help other students.

+## How it's built

+ The front end is crafted using Next.js, a robust React framework renowned for its rapid and efficient rendering capabilities.
+Tailwind CSS is employed for styling, offering a utility-first design approach that guarantees a sleek and uniform interface.
+Furthermore, the platform harnesses the power of Remix to deploy smart contracts on Galadriel.

+ At the heart and soul of Home Schooler is Galadriel, the first Layer 1 platform designed specifically for AI.
+Home Schooler connects and leverages OpenAI to create tutorials, search the web for YouTube videos, and generate interactive quizzes and tests.
+This integration ensures that Home Schooler provides a powerful, personalized educational experience that meets the diverse needs of students.

 ## Demo Video

 [![IMAGE ALT TEXT HERE](https://github.com/dominichackett/homeschooler/blob/master/images/home.png)](https://youtu.be/z0wjztHBaaU)